The Champions League's greatest shocks in the knockout stage

 2013/14, quarter-finals

 Diego Simeone's side went on to lift their first Spanish title since 1995/96, and take Real Madrid to extra time in the Champions League final, but few expected them to overcome Barcelona – the great club team of the age.
-A 1-1 Camp Nou draw was followed by a narrow return victory – Koke's fifth-minute volley settling the tie.
-"Barcelona are spectacular in how they play the ball around and look to tire you out," the match winner said.
-"However, I think we worked very hard and are worthy winners."
+A 1-1 Camp Nou draw was followed by a narrow return victory , Koke's fifth-minute volley settling the tie.
+"Barcelona are spectacular in how they play the ball around and look to tire you out," the match-winner said.
+"However, we worked very hard and are worthy winners."

 Manchester City 5-3 Monaco